What's My Coin Worth?

 How accurate is this coin value estimator?

 This tool provides estimated retail value ranges based on typical market prices for each coin type and grade.
 Values are approximate and updated periodically.
 For rare coins, key dates, or high-grade examples, always cross-reference with recent eBay sold listings or a professional grading service (PCGS, NGC) population report.
+The estimator is most accurate for common-date coins in circulated grades.

 Should I clean my coin before having it graded?